Skip to content

 Analyst

-When production systems fail, the question isn’t whether it happened.
-It’s how quickly you can recover.
+When production systems fail, the question isn’t if it happened—it’s how teams respond when it does.

 Understanding MTTR: definition and importance